hcllaw/VBAgg/README.md

 H. Law, D. Sejdinovic, E. Cameron, T. CD Lucas, S. Flaxman, K. Battle, K. Fukumizu, Variational Learning on Aggregate Outputs with Gaussian Processes, NeurIPS 2018 (https://arxiv.org/abs/1805.08463)

 At the moment, the code is not optimised and many parts is not very clean.
-Hence, I would recommend to wait till January next year, where I will have instructions and also a cleaner version of this code.
+Hence, I would recommend to wait till April, where I will have instructions and also a cleaner version of this code.

 Due to data confidentiality reasons, we do not provide the malaria data we used in the paper.